pomerium/pomerium/docs/enterprise/install/quickstart.md

 ## Next Steps

-The Pomerium Enterprise Console assumes access to a [Prometheus](https://prometheus.io/) data store for metrics.
+The Pomerium Enterprise assumes access to a [Prometheus](https://prometheus.io/) data store for metrics.
 See [Prometheus Metrics](/enterprise/prometheus.md) to learn how to configure access.